microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgGroupEvent.md

 RESPONSESTATUS <IMicrosoftGraphResponseStatus>: responseStatus
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Response <String>]`: responseType
   - `[Time <DateTime?>]`: The date and time that the response was returned.
 It uses ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z

 SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>: The collection of single-value extended properties defined for the event.
 Read-only.
 Nullable.
   - `[Id <String>]`: Read-only.